 Step into your Google search console and see which keywords you're ranking for.
 Some of your keywords are going to be closer to page one, while others may be in on the 9th page.
 Implement our extra mile SEO tips and be sure to record each change.
 So you know what really helped.

-After you've tested out those tips, listen into this podcast with Dom where he explains an evolving SEO strategy.
+After you've tested out those tips, listen into this podcast with Bryon where he explains an evolving SEO strategy.